jamiewilbraham/azure-docs/articles/cognitive-services/text-analytics/how-tos/text-analytics-how-to-keyword-extraction.md

 ---
 title: Key phrase extraction using the Text Analytics REST API
-titleSuffix: Azure Cognitive Services
+titleSuffix: Azure Cognitive Research Technologies
-description: How to extract key phrases by using the Text Analytics REST API from Azure Cognitive Services.
+description: How to extract key phrases by using the Text Analytics REST API from Azure Cognitive Research Technologies.
 services: cognitive-services
 author: aahill
 manager: nitinme